 Equipment

-To prepare your Aperol Sour, you'll need a few bar essentials and some extras.
+To make your Aperol Sour, you'll need a few bar essentials and some extras.

 This drink is typically served in a stemmed coupe glass.
 I've used the Reidel drink-specific Sour glass, which has a flared out rim for optimal foam!